Hi, I’m Lisa Kagan, and I’d like to be your storytelling coach.

 - Make irresistible asks

-- Amplify emotion
+- Amplify emotion and eliminate jargon

 - Solidify your interviewing skills so you can solicit new stories